amidaware/trmm-docs/docs/install_server.md

 If a new kernel is installed, reboot the server with the `reboot` command.

-### Step 2 - Create a Linux user
+### Step 2 - Create a User

-Create a linux user named `tactical` to run the rmm and add it to the sudoers group.
+Create a user named `tactical` to run the RMM and add it to the sudoers group.

 ```bash
 useradd -m -G sudo -s /bin/bash tactical